think-luke/React-Firebase-Tutorial/Data_Structures.md

 <br>

-## Documents:
+## Single Collection:
 <img src="./images/firestore_document.png" alt="Firestore document iluustration.">

-A document is essentailly a parent database table that may or may not have children.
-In a standalone Firestore document, you can nest objects like arrays or maps.
+A collection is essentailly a parent database table that may or may not have child folders.
+In a Firestore collection, you can create documents with nested objects like arrays or maps.

 <br>